Flow-Opt: Scalable Centralized Multi-Robot Trajectory Optimization with Flow Matching and Differentiable Optimization

 \section{Validation and Benchmarking}

-The objective of this section is threefold. \begin{itemize} \item We demonstrate that our approach is indeed capable of producing smooth multi-robot trajectories in a scalable manner. \item We demonstrate improvement in trajectory quality, success rate, and computation time over existing model-based and data-driven approaches. \item We analyze the robustness of our approach to generalize to both in-distribution and out-of-distribution test cases. \end{itemize}
+The objectives of this section are threefold. \begin{itemize} \item Demonstrate that our approach can produce smooth multi-robot trajectories in a scalable manner. \item Show improvement in trajectory quality, success rate, and computation time compared to existing model-based and data-driven methods. \item Analyze the robustness of our approach to generalize to both in-distribution and out-of-distribution test cases. \end{itemize}